tsolucio/coreBOSIERelations/README.md

  - Share information between two or more coreBOS installations
  - Migrate information from a test install to a production system after validation
  - Mass relate many records
+ - Copy relations from one record to another